 The course allows students to investigate the past performance of organizations through interpretation and application of advanced tools in analytics.
-Specifically, this course addresses how aggregate analysis, data could happen) within various disciplines. .
+Specifically, this course addresses how aggregate analysis, data visualization, and text and video analysis are applied to complex, high volume data.
 Emphasis will be placed on storytelling.
-SAS^{TM} University Edition software will be used in course.
+SAS® University Edition software will be used in course.